Election of Parent Governors

 - any person who has parental responsibility for a child or young person;

-- any person who has care of a child or young person i.e. lives with and looks after the child.
+- any person who has care of a child or young person, such as lives with and looks after the child.

-The school will need to decide who comes within the definition of parent in respect of a particular pupil but generally parents include all those with day to day responsibility for a child.
+The school will need to decide who comes within the definition of parent in respect of a particular pupil.
+Generally parents include all those with day to day responsibility for a child.

-A summary of the disqualification criteria that apply to school governors are listed in Annex A, section C of The constitution of governing bodies of maintained schools statutory guidance, in section C, pages 20 -22.
+A summary of the disqualification criteria that apply to school governors are listed in Annex A, section C of The constitution of governing bodies of maintained schools statutory guidance.

-As soon as a resignation is received from a parent governor, or at the beginning of the term in which a parent governor’s term of office expires, the headteacher should send a letter to parents inviting applications for the post.
+- at the beginning of the term in which a parent governor’s term of office expires

-Where a vacancy arises at short notice, the letter should be sent as soon as possible.
+Where a vacancy arises at short notice, send out the letter as soon as possible.
 You can delay this process until the beginning of the next term if this situation arises near the end of summer.

 If the number of applications is equal to, or less than the number of vacancies to be filled, a ballot need not be held.
 The applicant(s) is automatically elected.
 The headteacher should notify the successful candidate(s), as soon as possible after the closing date.
-S/he should then complete the relevant section on the School Governor application form(s) to confirm that the candidate(s) has been elected and that their identity has been checked before passing it to the clerk to update their records and the Governor Services’ membership database.
+They should then complete the relevant section on the School Governor application form(s) to confirm they have elected the candidate(s) and checked their identity.
+The headteacher should then pass it to the clerk to update their records and the Governor Services’ membership database.

 If there are more applications than there are vacancies, the headteacher will have to arrange for a secret ballot to be held.

-Candidates have the right to attend the count, and must be advised of the venue, date and time of the count at the same time as the ballot papers are sent out.
+Candidates have the right to attend the count.
+They must be advised of the venue, date and time of the count at the same time as the ballot papers are sent out.

 The ballot box should be opened on the next school working day after the closing date for the return of ballot papers, as notified to the candidates.